apache/cordova-wp8/README.md

 Getting Started
 ---

-- copy the file CordovaStarter-1.6.0.zip to the folder : \My Documents\Visual Studio 2010\Templates\ProjectTemplates\
+- copy the file CordovaStarter-x.x.x.zip to the folder : \My Documents\Visual Studio 2010\Templates\ProjectTemplates\
  - if you have just installed VisualStudio, you should launch it once to create this folder
  - if you prefer, you may add the project instead to the "Silverlight for Windows Phone" subfolder of "Visual C#".
 This is up to you, and only affects where the project template is shown when creating a new project.
 Also, You may need to create this folder.
 - Launch Visual Studio 2010 and select to create a new project